osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

    S,0,0,,0.3
    F,0,0,,1

-When nothing is happening the sprite of the idling Aoba should be shown.
+When nothing is happening the idling Aoba sprite should be shown.
 This will be the case at the start of the beatmap.
-As soon as any hitsound is played she should get replaced by one of the other two sprites.
+As soon as any hitsound is played it should get replaced by one of the other two sprites.

 .. code-block:: c
   :linenos: